 - 16 tablespoons (2 sticks) unsalted butter

-- In the same bowl, add the rice flours, cornstarch, salt and baking powder.
-Whisk to combine and set aside.
+- In a medium bowl, whisk together the rice flours, salt and baking soda.
+Set aside.

 - Add the flour mixture and mix until thoroughly combined.

-- Bake 17 to 20 minutes or until lightly golden, rotating the pans halfway through for even baking.
-The tops will be beginning to crack.
+- Bake for 14 minutes, rotating the pans halfway through for even baking.